 Next, we suggest to further discuss that for Rel-19 intra-gNB single-hop indirect to multi-hop indirect path switching (scenario D), which scenario should be supported and potential spec impacts.
 For example, for scenario D, whether RAN2 supports the case that the target first/intermediate/last relay UE are all new relay UEs which are not the source single-hop U2N relay UE.
 Whether RAN2 needs to specify anything to support the case that that either the target first/intermediate/last relay UE is the source single-hop U2N relay UE.

+Status: Closed.

+The following agreements were made in RAN 2 # 130 to address the above open issues.

 Agreements: